vaibhavvats85/Stock-recommendation-System/README.md

 # How to run App?
 - Clone this repositiory to your local machine.
 - Download and Install R 3.6.1 and RStudio 1.2
-- Open ForecastApp.R file in RStudio and Click on "Run App" button above the markdown panel - This will install all the necessary libraries   and will start the application to be used.
+- Open ForecastApp.R file under ForecastApp folder in RStudio and Click on "Run App" button above the markdown panel - This will install all the necessary libraries   and will start the application to be used.